 In Five Element Theory, Winter is the time of deep waters, of listening, of stillness.
 If the Elements were a board of directors, and if its functioning properly, your Minister of Resources would be the one fielding calls from your Visionary Party Girl (Summer): “So, hey Minister, so, I have this amazing idea and I want to make sure we have the funds and people to realize it.”
 You’re supposed to not have all the answers in winter.
 You’re just supposed to be asking questions and resting up to embody the green, spring, warrior energy of on your marks…go!

 Why then am I surprised to find myself so deeply steeped in unknowing here in late February?
 The optimistic bulbs frozen in mid air, and me, likewise in kind of time lapse moment myself and so I bow to your ability to transport your family to sunny or snowy places during mid-winter break.
 Any kind of complex travelling involving apps and barcodes, passports, visualizing ground transportation options, coordinating the grooming and shopping would be just too much for me right now.
-I have friends who can just power through with grace and humor and style all the mandated occasions to celebrate, making all inclusive memories with their children involving sand and tiki torch lit feasts along the water’s edge with culturally identical performances look like a trip to Whole Foods, but not me, not this year.
+I have friends who can just power through with grace and humor and style all the mandated occasions to celebrate, making all inclusive memories with their children involving sand and tiki torch lit feasts along the water’s edge water’s edge look like a trip to Whole Foods, but not me, not this year.
 I’m finding myself processing fear like I’ve never felt fear before.
 Out of the blue, unearthed issues clogging my aura and clouding my vision.
 Yes, I am a teensy bit adrift, and it’s so cold, so I’m even less prepared, spiritually to withstand what shows up in me when faced with the ripped and tan optics of your family zip lining over the jungle canopy, or pink cheeked and hearts pumping engaged in snowy hijinx, I haven’t been on Instagram since November 9, 2016.
 I keep psyching myself up to get back on, but I feel a little like merging onto the autobahn on an electric bicycle.
 I have to be really mindful so I don’t get flattened.
-Baby steps.
+Baby steps

 I turn to my real time cyber touchstone, the Power Path forecast and check in about the energies for February and read this: